Conte defends Morata's performance

 Antonio Conte defended Alvaro Morata from criticism after Chelsea's 0-0 draw with Arsenal, offering a reminder that a striker can still play well even if he does not score.

-Despite making a good start to life at Chelsea, some have suggested Morata needs to become a more impressive physical specimen, particularly after Sunday's draw.
+Despite the striker's solid start to life at Chelsea, some have suggested Morata needs to become a more impressive physical specimen, particularly after Sunday's draw.

 But Conte dismissed any criticism aimed in the Spaniard's direction, insisting he is more than content with the striker's showing against Arsene Wenger's side.

-"I don't know [if his physicality is a problem]," Conte said at his post-match media conference.
+"I don't know [if his physicality is a problem]," Conte said at his post-match news conference.

 "In my opinion, Morata played a really good game.